Buncombe County Tourism Jobs Recovery Fund Provides Relief

 $5-million emergency grant program to help tourism businesses reopen

 Buncombe County is the only county in North Carolina to pass a relief package aimed at supporting its hospitality industry during the COVID-19 pandemic.

-The $5-million emergency grant fund created by the legislation, the Buncombe County Tourism Jobs Recovery Fund, offers support to local tourism-related small businesses and nonprofit organizations navigating the new landscape in the wake of COVID-19.
+The $5-million emergency grant fund created by the legislation, the Buncombe County Tourism Jobs Recovery Fund, offered support to local tourism-related small businesses and nonprofit organizations navigating the new landscape in the wake of COVID-19.
 The legislation was introduced, and signed into law, in early May 2020.

 The bill paved the way for the Buncombe County Tourism Development Authority (the public authority that oversees Explore Asheville) to establish the fund for emergency grants of up to $50,000.
-The grants are available for businesses that provide a direct visitor experience.
-Those businesses can include restaurants, retail establishments, studios and galleries, attractions, tours and activities, entertainment and event venues, and breweries, wineries, cideries and distilleries, among others.
+The grants were available for businesses that provide a direct visitor experience.
+Those businesses include restaurants, retail establishments, studios and galleries, attractions, tours and activities, entertainment and event venues, and breweries, wineries, cideries and distilleries, among others.

-The recovery fund is established with occupancy-tax revenue collected for the Tourism Product Development Fund (TPDF), maintaining the purpose of the TPDF while responding to the unique needs of the coronavirus crisis.
+The recovery fund was established with occupancy-tax revenue collected for the Tourism Product Development Fund (TPDF), maintaining the purpose of the TPDF while responding to the unique needs of the coronavirus crisis.
 The Tourism Product Development Fund comes from 25 percent of the occupancy tax paid by people who visit and stay overnight in commercial lodging facilities in Asheville and Buncombe County.

 More information is available here.